 The weather can spin on a dime in the mountains, and calm blue skies can often change to a fully fledged blizzard in the space of a few hours.
-To hike the Tongariro crossing safely and in comfort, it is essential to plan well in advance and ensure that you are packing for any condition.
+To hike the Tongariro Alpine Crossing safely and in comfort, it is essential to plan well in advance and ensure that you are packing for any condition.

 - A waterproof and windproof jacket is essential.
 Waterproof overtrousers are good to have also.

 - Warm wool, polypropylene, or fleece base layers (tops and leggings)

 - Sturdy hiking boots or shoes with good soles.
 Boots are better as they give ankle support and are normally waterproof

 - Food is not available for purchase on the track.
 Bring food that is lightweight and high energy, such as cereal bars, dried fruit/nuts, crackers/sandwiches, fresh fruit